GregoryTomy/causal-inference/README.md

-# Causal Inference: Optimize Discount Strategy for E-Commerce Business
+# Causal Inference: Optimizing Discount Strategy for E-Commerce Business

 >> This repository focuses on the practical application of causal inference methodologies to address real-world business problems.
-It is associated with the APPM 6900 Independent Study (in Causal Inference) course, conducted at the University of Colorado, Boulder, under the guidance of (Dr. Brian Zaharatos)[https://www.colorado.edu/amath/brian-zaharatos].
+It is associated with the APPM 6900 Independent Study (in Causal Inference) course, conducted at the University of Colorado, Boulder, under the guidance of [Dr. Brian Zaharatos](https://www.colorado.edu/amath/brian-zaharatos).

 ## Business Case
 The project aims to refine the discount strategy of an e-commerce business through causal analysis.
 It evaluates how discounts influence sales and profitability by predicting the outcomes of different actions on key metrics.